Robert Bevan Letter to Laura Bevan Monday, September 1890

 How to cite

-Robert Bevan, Letter to Laura Bevan, Monday, September 1890, reproduced, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, May 2012, http://www
+Robert Bevan, Letter to Laura Bevan, Monday, September 1890, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, Tate Research Publication, May 2012, https://www